cloudops/upr/README.md

 By default, a config file at either `$HOME/.upr.yaml` or `./.upr.yaml` will be automatically picked up.
 You can also specify your own config file by passing in the `--config` flag.

 The following config file formats are supported: JSON, YAML, TOML and HCL

+It is recommended that you configure all of the global configuration flags, such as `token`, `owner` and `repo`, into a config file and only pass the contextual configuration flags via the command line.